 8. Sales Were Not Spectacular, With Some Exceptions

 On the other hand, bigger goods did better, part of a wider trend of higher price items.
 It seems that the higher-end segment of American consumers is still buying diamonds.
 They have both the budget and interest.
-This bodes well with the decent business seen at the Couture show.
-Branded and stylized designs at both shows did well, pointing to a dichotomy in the retail segments – high-end is moving, as consumers find these goods worthwhile.
+This bodes well with the decent business seen at the Couture trade show.
+Branded and stylized designs at both trade shows did well, pointing to a dichotomy in the retail segments – high-end is moving, as consumers find these goods worthwhile.
 In contrast, price point sensitive items are not doing well at all and desperately need marketing support.

 In a way, this is a surprising trend.
 For many months, retailers are reporting that they are selling proportionately more items that cost less, so why are they stocking up on higher price-point items?
 One possible answer is that higher end is doing well, the mid-range is stuck and lower cost items are plentiful.